-Dehydration Treatment Specialist in Alexandria, and Ruther Glen, VA
+Dehydration Treatment in Alexandria, and Ruther Glen, VA

 PACS Urgent Care offers evaluation and treatment for dehydration.
-For more information, call us or walk-in today.
-We have convenient locations to serve you in Alexandria VA, and Ruther glen VA.
+If you experience a dry mouth, lightheadedness, dark-colored smelly urine, tiredness, and need to pass urine often.
+For more information, contact us today or online check-in.
+We have convenient locations to serve you in Alexandria VA, and Ruther Glen VA.

 Table of Contents:

 When should you go to the urgent care for dehydration?

 The human body is made of almost 70% water.
 This water aids body functions such as helping all nutrients from food reach the cells, joints, and muscular movements, balance in the body, digestion, and removal of waste.
 Some of the forms in which water in the body comes out include sweat, tears or urine, or stools.
 What happens when the body starts to lose more water than it intakes?
 It is simple: dehydration.
 Unlike what popular diction states, dehydration is not a condition.
 It is either a symptom or an after-effect of a condition.
 Dehydration is the state of the body where it loses water, and thus, salts and sugars from the body.

 A person suffering from dehydration feels “dry,” intense thirst, headache, or light-headedness, reduced frequency of urinating, constipation, and in extreme cases, low blood pressure.
 In general, the human body needs 3-4 liters of water a day.
 This changes in summer, when the body produces more sweat, then you require more water.
 If you go out, and the sun is beaming down on your head, it may also lead to a more-than-normal loss of water.
 You also lose more water if you have diarrhea, flu, diabetes, or run a hectic schedule where you forget to drink water.